Top players named to 2021 All-County girls soccer team - Shelby County Reporter

 Forward: Taylor Pilcher, junior, Pelham.
 Pilcher led the 18-1-1 Panthers with 19 goals this season, including seven game-winning goals.
 She also added seven assists.

-Forward: Riley Kate Husley, junior, Helena.
+Forward: Riley Kate Hulsey, junior, Helena.
 Husley was Helena’s leader in goals this season with 22, while she also finished second on the team with six assists.

 Midfield: Korin Ingram, senior, Pelham.
 A leader for the last three years at Pelham, Ingram scored 18 goals to finish second on the team during her final season and led the team with 15 assists as the team’s leader.